anmolkumar0717/rmcs-project/README.md

 ## 🙌 Acknowledgments

-Special thanks to the developers and designers who made this project possible.
+Special thanks to the developers #Anmol Chourasia and designers #Anmol chourasia who made this project possible.
 Inspiration drawn from the classic Indian game and modern 3D technologies.

 ---